Posted on behalf of Phillips Law Group on Aug 10, 2010 in Defective Drug

 In his corner are several Hollywood stars who will testify that Marshall was on his way to becoming a big star with a high earning potential.
 Included on his witness list are luminaries such as Rob Reiner, Martin Sheen and Brian Dennehy, all of whom agree that Marshall's career being cut short is a tragedy for him and that it stunted a quick rise to the top of the silver screen.

 The case should be interesting for many reasons, not the least of which is that it will shine a needed light on those who have suffered - many silently - from Accutane side effects.
 Many lawsuits have been filed, and to this point most have been decided in trial in favor of those who have been harmed.
-If this includes you or someone you love, contact the Accutane side effects lawyers at Phillips Law Group today to schedule a free initial consultation.
+If this includes you or someone you love, contact a personal injury lawyer at Phillips Law Group today to schedule a free initial consultation.